Jugnusharma/Measuring_Diversity_Index_to_Predict_Company_Revenue/README.md

 Total individuals: 0+0+100=100

 To calculate the Simpson's Diversity Index for 2024 we follow these steps.
-Note for simplitcity sake I have used a total on 10 individuals, in real world the totals would be different and the proportions but would calucated based on %:
+Note for simplicity sake I have used a total on 10 individuals, in real world the totals would be different and the proportions but would calculated  based on %:

 **1. Identify the Proportions for 2024:**
 Black: 0 individuals